netdata/netdata/collectors/ebpf.plugin/README.md

 ##### Page cache hits

-Netdata calls hits when an accessed page cache was not modified and we do not count pages that were added recently.
-This chart uses data from the four functions we are monitoring, mentioned above.
+A page cache hit is when the page cache is successfully accessed with a read operation.
+We do not count pages that were added relatively recently.

 ##### Page cache misses